larskotthoff/recomputation-ss-paper/Group_1/README.md

-A directory for Group 1
+A directory for Group 1 - the HCI group

+Members:
+- Ben
+- Karen
+- Luke